What Is an IP Address and How Can I Find My Website’s IP?

 IP addresses play a central role in web hosting since they are used to identify the server that is powering your website.
 Should a problem occur with the server’s IP address, your website will cease to work properly and it will not be reachable.

 At this point, you may be wondering why you almost never have to deal with IP addresses if they play such a crucial role in powering your website.
 The reason is that most IP addresses are long, arbitrary, and difficult to remember.
 And so, we use a domain name as an alias for the web server’s IP address.
 Domain names can be short and memorable, making them ideal for sharing your website.
-In fact, buying a domain name that is catchy and easy to remember is an essential step towards having a successful website.
+In fact, buying a domain name that is catchy and easy to remember is an essential step toward having a successful website.

 Domain names resolve into IP addresses through DNS lookups.
 These lookups are facilitated by DNS servers and take less than a second to complete.
 In fact, every time you load a URL, your web browser performs a quick IP lookup so it knows which web server powers the website you are trying to view.